sjan/Android-Tutorial-MansionOfMadnessDiceRoller-Part1/README.md

 Step 2 : Design and Layout
 ================

-The Android initial template starts us off with a [````ConstraintLayout````](https://developer.android.com/reference/android/support/constraint/ConstraintLayout.html) root layout element.
-We'll need two components in this app: Dice List and Button Area.
-The dice list will be a scrollable dice list and the controllers will be the 3 buttons "ADD" "REMOVE" "ROLL".
+The Android initial empty activity template starts us off with a [````ConstraintLayout````](https://developer.android.com/reference/android/support/constraint/ConstraintLayout.html) root layout element.
+We'll need two components in this app: Dice area and controller Area.
+The dice area will be a scrollable dice list and the controller will be the 3 buttons "ADD" "REMOVE" "ROLL".

 ![MoM Dice](./images/blueprint_design.png)